benhowell/benhowell.github.com/_posts/2014-07-17-step-away-from-the-kool-aid.md

 category: people
 tags: [people, management, psychology, bootstrap]
 article_img: bootstrap/img/jim_jones_250.jpg
-article_img_title: The Rev. Jim Jones by Clem Albers / The Chronicle
+article_img_title: The Rev. Jim Jones by Clem Albers - The Chronicle
 ---
 {% include JB/setup %}
 <div class="intro">
 <div class="intro-txt">
 Bootstrapping.
 Building a business from scratch without external funding.
-A praiseworthy pursuit for any budding entrpreneur.
+A praiseworthy pursuit for any budding entrepreneur.
 In fact, if you have the excitement and drive so see your mission through to successful business then you deserve all the kudos that comes your way.
 Frugality is the rule of law for starting lean and bootstrapping but should you also expect others to sacrifice current and future earnings to build your dream?
 </div>
 <div class="intro-img-border">
 <div class="intro-img-bevel">